rikulo/rikulo-docs/stream/Request_and_Response/MVC_Design_Pattern.md

       <title>User: [user.name]</title>
       ...

 As shown, [[:page]](../RSP/Standard_Tags/page.md) specifies the named argument (`{User user}`) and then the content of the given user.
+It will be compiled into a request render with the following signature:

+    Future userView(HttpConnect connect, {User user}) {
+      //...
+    }

 ##Model

 The model represents the underlaying data used by an application.
 Stream doesn't provides a model layer of its own.
-Depending on your requirement, you can choose the database and object mapping layer that best fits your needs.
+Depending on your requirement, you can choose the database and object mapping layer that best fits your needs, such as [CouchClient](https://github.com/rikulo/couchclient) for accessing [Couchbase](http://www.couchbase.com/).

 > For a runnable example, you can refer to the [hello-mvc](source:example) example.